material-components/material-components-ios/contributing/releasing.md

 is expected to do the following, in order of priority:

 - Do not break Google.
+- Cut a release every Wednesday morning, without exception.
 - Land a release at least once a week.

-If something is stopping the release engineer from achieving either of the above goals, the culprit code should be removed immediately from the release.
+If something is stopping the release engineer from achieving any of the above goals, the culprit code should be removed immediately from the release.

+Importantly: **do not** block the cutting of the weekly release on a PR or a piece of functionality you'd like to land.
+If it hasn't landed by 10am EST on Wednesday, it's not making it into that week's release.
+If your PR is important, cut a hotfix release in addition to the typical weekly release cadence.

 ## Before you start